-The gospels contain many mentions of Jesus freeing the demon-possessed from evil spirits.
-Martin Collins begins a multipart study on the two demoniacs at Gadara, explaining how demons exercise their powers and the difference between demon influence and demon possession.
+The story of two demoniacs at Gadara reveals how demons exercise their powers, and shows the difference between demon influence and demon possession.

 The world's ways, ideas and attitudes naturally flow into the church over time.
 The question is, How well do we resist and/or reject them?
 Richard Ritenbaugh examines three areas that have crept into the modern church and wreaked havoc.